ranbureand/sitefolio/_projects/done-book-site.markdown

 preview_image: 'done_book_site_00.png'

-excerpt: 'The website presents the photobook Done.Book and the exhibition of the same name held in the British Pavilion during the Venice Architecture Biennale 2010.'
+description: 'The website presents the photobook Done.Book and the exhibition of the same name held in the British Pavilion during the Venice Architecture Biennale 2010.'
 exordium: ''

 published: false